 An Earth-friendly menu is one that offers more plant-based options and reduces portions of meat, dairy, eggs and seafood.
 When feasible, ingredients are locally and organically sourced.

 Ways to incorporate Earth-friendly food in your event may include:

-- Requesting event materials that display the ecological reasons for serving Earth-friendly food;
+- Display event materials that show why you're serving Earth-friendly food;

 - Offering plant-based dairy alternatives at coffee stations;

 - Ensuring every meal has at least one plant-based main course (no meat or dairy);

 - Substituting common meat-heavy staples like beef, poultry and seafood dishes with vegetarian versions such as pasta with vegetables, black-bean tacos or tofu scrambles;

 - Exploring more diverse cuisines that traditionally offer a variety of plant-based dishes, such as Indian, Mediterranean, Chinese, Thai or Mexican food;